ErsatzMoco/ulisp-kbfw/README.md

 * Source code contains possibility to use RadioHead library instead of LowPowerLab library BUT this is currently not working, presumably because of internal issues within RadioHead library or incompatibilities with the Feather ecosystem, see here:
 [Adafruit forums](https://forums.adafruit.com/viewtopic.php?p=973656#p973656)
 (Phenomenon is the same as described there, so it's not (only) an RP2040 issue.)

+Notes for servo extension:
+* The extension manages an arbitrary number of servos.
+How many you can use depends on your board, you're responsible to keep that in mind.
+* To manage the servos each one must have a unique integer ID number.
+You may freely choose and assign this number to a servo within "servo-attach".
+All other servo functions require this number to identify the servo you want to manipulate.

 Special keys now functional:
 * Outer left: History mechanism - call up last line entered into the *local* KBFW-REPL (i.e. not via serial connection)